joshsalce/Run_Diff/README.md

 In my entry into the world of sabermetrics and R, I realized that there is no way to see run differential charted over a single season.
 So I thought it would be fun to make a cool little application that can calculate the run differential of a team over a year, with a chart showing the overall trend.

 This application was created in less than a couple of hours in August, but is only being uploaded as I expanded the application on and off for  the next month and a half.
-The second part to this is also uploaded to my Github, but I'll leave the details for that over in that repo.
+The second part to this is also uploaded to my Github in a separate repository.

+My article explaining this application can be found [here](https://salce.substack.com/p/chart-the-run-differential-part-1?r=pdyv9&s=w&utm_campaign=post&utm_medium=web).

 Example: 2019 Los Angeles Dodgers Run Differential